 |ISHIDA Takuya||Project Researcher|

 |SANTOS-BORJA, Adelina C.||Laguna Lake Development Authority, Philippines|

-To test this hypothesis, we will practice adaptive watershed governance in two extreme systems in Asia, the Lake Biwa Watershed and the Laguna de Bay Watershed.
-The former is an infrastructure-oriented society and the latter a high-loading society.
+To test this hypothesis, we apply our governance approach to two extreme systems in Asia: the Lake Biwa Watershed (Japan) and the Laguna de Bay Watershed (Philippines).
+The former is an infrastructure-oriented society and the latter a high-nutrient loading society.

-Infrastructure in developed societies, such as sewage treatment and tap water systems, has reduced eutrophication and led to greater comfort and convenience.
-Environmental consciousness, however, has receded, especially that related to the nature of wetlands as a lifeworld.
-What enhances human well-being?
+In developed societies, sewage treatment and tap water infrastructure systems have reduced eutrophication and led to greater comfort and convenience.
+Environmental consciousness, however, has receded from the nature of wetlands.
+What enhances our well-being?
 Is it enhanced by infrastructure?
 We want to seek answers to these questions together with a variety of stakeholders.▲PAGE TOP